 This won't get rid of them permanently, but it will help a lot and give you some relief.

 When gnats invaded my home a few years ago, they were driving me crazy!
 I bought some standard flypaper strips.
 It turns out they work better on the gnats than they do with flies.
-I put them up all over, but at least 2 in each spot where they tended to congregate.

 It won't get rid of 100% of the nasty things, but it should make the problem much less noticeable.